Is Chocolate Bad for Dogs?

 Conclusion

-So, now we know that chocolate is bad for dogs due to the presence of theobromine, caffeine, added sugars, fats, and xylitol.
-All of these things pose different risks to dogs, and the culmination of them all can be deadly.
+Chocolate is bad for dogs due to theobromine, caffeine, added sugars, fats, and xylitol.
+Each poses different risks, and together they can be deadly.

 References: